jerng/studies/_lang/erlang/2025/README.md

 # Tidier Introduction/Index to Erlang/OTP

-Hopefully, this is easier to follow than existing documentation.
-( As of 2025-04 : I found the latter to be rather non-linear. )

 **WARNING** : This is not intended to be a comprehensive introduction - and you should read all other existing documentation thoroughly, before putting any systems into production.

+Hopefully, this is easier to follow than existing documentation, as of 2025-04.

 ###### Two minimal examples, of an Erlang Application release